yxj0312/docs/Interview/Telefoninterview_surplex_check24.md

     JSON can be used to send data from the server to the browser, for example, because it is easy for JavaScript to parse into a normal JavaScript data structure.

+11. What is trait

+    A group of functions that you include within another class.
+A trait is like an Abstract class.
+You cannot instantiate directly, but its method can be used in concreted class

+12. What's autoloading, give example

 ### MySQL

 1. Speed of LIKE. when it will be faster?